 Synonym(s)

-Solanum dulcamara (solari = analgesic, dulcis = sweet, amarus = bitter), the so-called "bittersweet nightshade", or simply called bittersweet, forest nightshade, water vine, wolfberry, etc., is like Solanum tuberosusm (potato) or Solanum lycopersicum(tomato) a species of the genus Solanum from the nightshade family (Solanaceae).
+Solanum dulcamara (solari = analgesic, dulcis = sweet, amarus = bitter), the so-called "bittersweet nightshade", or simply called bittersweet, wood nightshade, water vine, wolfberry etc., is, like Solanum tuberosusm (potato) or Solanum lycopersicum(tomato), a species of the genus Solanum from the nightshade family (Solanaceae).

 Solanum dulcamara is the parent plant of Dulcamarae Stipites, the official extract of this medicinal plant.

-In Europe, also in North Africa and Asia native semi-shrub with creeping, branched basal axis.
+A semi-shrub native to Europe, North Africa and Asia with a creeping, branched basal axis.
 The climbing or prostrate, finger-thick woody stem grows up to 2 m long and reaches heights of 30 to 200 cm.
-Its stem leaves are petiolate and different in shape, usually lanceolate, often heart-shaped at the base.
+Its leaves are stalked and different in shape, usually lanceolate, often heart-shaped at the base.
 Dark purple petals, bright yellow stamens.
 Flowering time: June to August.
-Simultaneously ripe red, orange and green still unripe berries.
+Ripe red, orange and green unripe berries at the same time.

-Phytotherapeutically, the dried, 2- to 3-year-old stems (bittersweet stems - Solani dulcamarae stipites) are used, see under Dulcamarae stipites.
+The dried, 2- to 3-year-old stems (bittersweet stems - Solani dulcamarae stipites) are used phytotherapeutically, see under Dulcamarae stipites

 All plant parts contain steroidal alkaloids(solanine, soladulcidine, solasonine, solamarin) saponins (dulcamaretic acid, dulcamaric acid), dulcamarin (bittering agent), tanning agents, pectins.